Those are the names of the lakes we visited on this hike. …Continuing from our last post

 Inyo National Forest Camping Trip – Part 2

 I finally fell asleep after 12:30 AM.
 That was the last time I checked the time.
 I woke up a few times thinking I thought I heard a noise then drifted away into the dreamland each time.
 I woke up at the first daylight and felt so relieved.
 I came out of the tent and carefully investigated our camp.
 Everything was the way I left it the night before.
-No signs of bear invasion.
+No signs of a bear invasion.
 We made it through the night!

 Jen got the campfire going and we had breakfast around the fire until the sun came up over the mountains.
 It got warmed quickly after that.
 We hustled to tidy up the camp and get ready for the much-anticipated hike.